2DGD-F0TH/2DGD_F0TH/chapters/095_Glossary.md

 EULA
 : Short of "End User License Agreement", is essentially a contract that estabilishes the purchaser's right to use the software, usually with some limitations on how the copy can be used.

+G
+--

+Greedy Algorithms
+: Class of algorithms that try to solve a problem by making the locally optimal choice **at each stage**, approximating the global solution, without any global planning.

 H
 --